Saivenkat9999/HOSPITAL-MANAGEMENT/README.md

 # HOSPITAL-MANAGEMENT
-Hospital Management done using C++ language and using priority queue of data structures and algorithm.
+Hospital Management done using C language and using priority queue of data structures and algorithm.